Anoopa-kedila/ltts_embedded_project/README.md

 # embC-261625

-## This repositry was made in the sole purpose of submission of out embedded C activities.
+## This repositry was made in the sole purpose of submission for ltts embedded project.

 ### CASE STUDY